 The second reason is that adding a new fitted mesh allows to decouple the discretization of the wave propagation part (usually defined with respect to the wavelength, \eg approximately $N_x \in [40-90]$ as shown in the previous section) from the discretization appropriate for the resolution of the potential close to the body (usually defined with respect to the body characteristic dimension, denoted $D$).
-Thus, by using two different grid, a suitable discretization for both the wavelength and the computation of the loads would be possible.
+Thus, by using two different grids, a suitable discretization for both the wavelength and the computation of the loads would be possible.
 For instance, including a small body relative to the incoming wavelength would be challenging with the IBM: too many nodes would be required so as to correctly solve the BVP in the vicinity of the body whereas less nodes would be needed further away.
-From a quantitative point of view, the case inspired from \citet{chaplin1984nonlinear} and treated in \S~\ref{ssec:chaplin} hereafter involves an important ratio $\lambda/D\approx 15$.
+From a quantitative point of view, the case inspired from \citet{chaplin1984nonlinear} and treated in \cref{ssec:chaplin} hereafter involves an important ratio $\lambda/D\approx 15$.
 Thus, if the far-field discretization is set as $N_x=90$ to correctly capture the propagation of the waves, then $D$ is discretized with only $6$ nodes.
-That high ratio $\lambda/D$, often encountered in practical engineering applications, is more easily taken into account with a second grid fitting the body than with a choice of higher order cell or with a local refinement of the grid.
-Note that the solution combining both a secondary grid and a solid immersed boundary has not yet been tested and would be of great interest.
+Such high values of the $\lambda/D$ ratio, often encountered in practical engineering applications, are more easily taken into account with a second grid fitting the body than with a choice of higher order cell or with a local refinement of the grid.
+Note that the solution combining both a secondary grid and a solid immersed boundary has been tested by \citet{HPC:hanssen2019non,hanssen_potential_2021} with promising results.
 On this subject \citet[\S~4.2.2]{HPC:ma2017local} applied this combination to model the free surface and obtained a important reduction of the resulting error.